Real CRM Dashboard example

 Copy-paste the same dashboards that other teams and agencies use to monitor their B2B performance

-CRM dashboard example overview
+CRM Dashboard example overview

 Features